 0800 043 5133

-A Debt Management Plan can be a great debt solution for a temporary period, or when you can't manage financially every month.
-Because a Debt Management Plan is informal, you or your creditors can opt out of the agreement at any stage.
+A DMP could be a useful debt solution for a temporary period, or when you can't afford your debt repayments.
+A DMP is informal, so you or your creditors can opt out of the agreement at any stage.

-Read on to find out more about Debt Management or fill in the form and one of our advisors will contact you to advise on your debts.
+Read on to find out more about a DMP or fill in the form and one of our advisors will contact you to advise on your options for dealing with your debts.

-A Debt Management Company is an organisation that negotiates and handles your Debt Management Plan on your behalf.
-There are so many firms that offer this service and most charge a fee for their service, which will come out of your monthly payment.
+A Debt Management Company is an organisation that negotiates and handles a DMP on your behalf.
+There are many firms that offer this service and most charge a fee for their service, which will come out of your monthly payment to your creditors.
 Be wary of Debt Management Companies that charge additional upfront fees or very expensive management fees as this may not benefit you and you will be paying less money to your debts each month.
 There are plenty of companies available that do not charge upfront fees or unfair management fees, so do shop around.
+There are also some debt charities such as StepChange who will negotiate a DMP at no charge to you.

 You can administer a Debt Management Plan by yourself and there are certain charitable organisations out there, to help you and show you how to go about this.
 You renegotiate your payment terms with your creditors showing them that you are struggling to meet payments, By doing this you will mostly find that they are sympathetic about it.
 The fact that you are dealing with the problem shows that you are committed to repaying the debt.
 If you leave it until your creditors are threatening some sort of action against you, they may be less sympathetic.